 As for the specific parts of the ASVAB, my expertise in math and English will make it easy for me to help you sharpen your ability for handling the math and verbal skills sections.
 That leaves the science and technical sections.
 By making good use of the preparation materials, we will be able to tackle those areas as well.

-I took the CBEST a couple of weeks ago, and just received the results.
-I passed all three sections--Reading, Math, and Writing.
+I took the CBEST in 2013, and I passed all three sections--Reading, Math, and Writing.
 It will be fun coaching others to pass, now that I am acquainted with the test contents and the testing conditions.
 The writing section involves composing two separate essays under time constraints, so I recommend some forethought and practice; and I have considerable experience teaching writing.